slothy-optimizer/slothy/_sources/tutorial/README.md.txt

-SLOTHY comes with models for various Arm architectures, including the power-efficient, in-order [Cortex-A55](https://developer.arm.com/Processors/Cortex-A55), so we can now optimize this piece of code for that microarchitecture. [example.py](https://github.com/slothy-optimizer/slothy/blob/main/example.py) contains the needed SLOTHY incarnations for convenience, so we can simply run `python3 example.py --examples aarch64_simple0_a55` which will optimize for the Cortex-A55 microarchitecture.
-You can check [example.py](https://github.com/slothy-optimizer/slothy/blob/main/example.py) for the details.
-This will optimize the piece of code above and write the output code to `examples/opt/aarch64/aarch64_simple0_opt_a55.s`.
+SLOTHY comes with models for various Arm architectures, including the power-efficient, in-order [Cortex-A55](https://developer.arm.com/Processors/Cortex-A55), so we can now optimize this piece of code for that microarchitecture. [test.py](https://github.com/slothy-optimizer/slothy/blob/main/test.py) contains the needed SLOTHY incarnations for convenience, so we can simply run `python3 test.py --tests aarch64_simple0_a55` which will optimize for the Cortex-A55 microarchitecture.
+You can check [test.py](https://github.com/slothy-optimizer/slothy/blob/main/test.py) for the details.
+This will optimize the piece of code above and write the output code to `test/opt/aarch64/aarch64_simple0_opt_a55.s`.
 SLOTHY should print something similar to this:
 ```
 INFO:aarch64_simple0_a55:Instructions in body: 20